 In addition to these criteria, the grant review committee will also take into consideration:

 - Access the online application.
 CICF requires all applicants to use our online grants management system.

 - Complete the organization profile

 About the Violent Crime Prevention Grants Program

 In August 2006, the Community Crime Prevention Task Force was convened to study the root causes of crime in the community, determine the types of programs most likely to prevent crime or effectively intervene in the lives of those at risk of criminal behavior, and make recommendations about how the community could prevent crime in the future.
 The task force examined the underlying problems that led to a surge in violent crime in Indianapolis and in 2007 recommended actions to stem the violence and to prevent crime before it occurs.
-In July 2007, the Indianapolis City-County Council passed Proposal No. 264 to increase the County Option Income Tax (COIT) and establish the Community Crime Prevention Grant (CCPG) program to provide funding for crime prevention initiatives recommended by the Task Force its January 2007 final report.
+In July 2007, the Indianapolis City-County Council passed Proposal No. 264 to increase the County Option Income Tax (COIT) and establish the Community Crime Prevention Grant (CCPG) program to provide funding for crime prevention initiatives recommended by the Task Force in its January 2007 final report.

-In June 2012, the Community Crime Prevention Grant program awarded over $1.8 million to 18 organizations that specifically provided support to youth programs and to programs that helped previously incarcerated individuals back in to jobs and back in to the community.
+In June 2012, the Community Crime Prevention Grant program awarded over $1.8 million to 18 organizations that specifically provided support to youth programs and to programs that helped previously incarcerated individuals back into jobs and back into the community.

 At the request of the City-County Council, in April 2013, The Indianapolis Foundation, a Central Indiana Community Foundation (CICF) affiliate, entered into a contract with the City of Indianapolis to manage the $2 million Community Crime Prevention Grant program.

 The Indianapolis Foundation Board of Trustees has agreed to serve as the fiscal agent and grant manager for the 2013 $2 million Community Crime Prevention Grant allocation, with resources going to support community-based organizations that can demonstrate community impact.